aws-samples/aws-security-hub-workshop/docs/00-environment-setup.md

 15. Click **Create Stack**.

-!!! info "Use the refresh button to see updates as this template will create five nested templates and should take 5-10 minutes to complete."
+!!! info "Use the refresh button to see updates as this template will create five nested templates and should take 5-10 minutes to complete.
+Once the full stack creation is done you should see findings created in Security Hub over next 30 minutes of this workshop."

-In this module you created an S3 bucket, transferred the workshop artifacts, and deployed the setup templates.
+In this module, you created an S3 bucket, transferred the workshop artifacts, and deployed the setup templates.
 After you have successfully created the stack, you can proceed to the next module.